vijay03/jsys/README.md

 (JMLR) have been open access for over 20 years without charging readers or authors.
 The publisher [shares](https://blogs.harvard.edu/pamphlet/2012/03/06/an-efficient-journal/) the biggest expense is filing taxes.

+## Potential Problems

+A number of problems may arise in this model.
+[Dave Levin](https://www.cs.umd.edu/~dml/) provided a list of thoughtful questions (which we originally came up in the context of reviewing in security):

+1. Will there a lack of expert reviewers in this model?
+Conferences attract expert reviewers; at least initially, it may be hard to find such reviewers for this journal.
+2. Will reviewers ask for a lot of additional experiments for publication?
+This has the potential to move the paper away from the vision of the authors, and add (perhaps un-necessary) extra work for the authors.
+3. Will the lack of in-person PC meeting lead to large variability in quality of accepted papers?
+4. Will this model encourage lots of low-quality submissions?

+We believe these questions can be answered by collecting data during the review process.
+For example, we will ask authors to rate reviews.
+We will also collect the self-reported expertise metric from each reviewer.

+## Next Steps
+- Forming a steering committee
+- Finalizing details of journal
+- Getting the journal registered?

 Similar open-access journals
 =============================